 Both sites can be hired for community use in the evenings, during school holidays and at weekends.

 Selattyn C. of E. Primary School is surrounded by countryside and fields and occupies a very enviable position in a truly beautiful rural area.

 There are extensive grounds to the rear of the school which rise above the buildings and afford wonderful 360 degree views.
 The grounds incorporate a flat, top playing field, a sloping, middle field and areas of bank and coppice planted by the pupils and staff over the past 5 years.
-There are also areas set aside for wildlife conservation and study, for gardening and growing vegetables for harvest and areas of shade.
+There are also areas set aside for wildlife conservation and study, for gardening and growing vegetables and areas of shade.